 Dovetail Joints: "I don't know what that means, but I know I want it."

-Each cabinet is handmade using the finest solid woods.
+Each cabinet is professionally made by a family owned high end cabinet manufacturer in the USA.
+We're using the finest solid woods and Eco-Friendly woods such as Lyptus.
 Dovetail joints are used to give strength as well as great looks.

 Moving Forward